 Save our pollinators

 The good news is that bee populations are starting to see a slight increase.
 There’s still plenty of work to be done – that’s where you come in!
 By staying aware of bees and becoming pollinator friendly, you can do your part to save the bees.
 Plant bee-friendly gardens, consider what chemicals you use, and support your local beekeepers.
-The Habitat Environmental Center has more ways you can help – head out to HoneyFest on September 16 to learn and celebrate all things pollinators!
+The Habitat Environmental Center has more ways you can help – head out to HoneyFest on Saturday, September 15, 2018 from 10am – 4pm to learn and celebrate all things pollinators!
 You can also join the search for our bee-friendly geocache at any time!

 “Why We Need Bees: Nature’s Tiny Workers Put Food on Our Tables.”
 National Resources Defense Council, March 2011.
 Accessed August 14, 2017.